Change the Way you GIVE. Panhandling is NOT safe.

 Q: Are there any free or low-cost clinics?

 A: St. Luke Free Clinic is located at 408 W. 17th Street.
 Call 270-889-9340 for more info.

 Q: What activities are prohibited in City parks?

 A: City parks have posted hours of operation, and being in the park after the posted hours is trespassing.
-No camping, overnight activities, bathing or using fountains to wash clothes, open fires and alcohol/drug consumption are all prohibited.
+Camping, overnight activities, bathing or using fountains to wash clothes, open fires and/or alcohol/drug consumption are all prohibited.